TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

                 ]
             },
             "filters": {
-                "description": "List of filters shown as active filters in the GUI under the Layers tab", "type": "array",
+                "description": "List of filters shown as active filters in the GUI under the Image layers tab", "type": "array",
                 "items": [
                     { "$ref": "#definitions/Filter" }